 Operations of a company can help understand the future path of the company.
 When the acquirer is making a buying decision, he wants to know how fast and how big the target company can get for him to earn a good return on investment.
 For this, the operational due diligence aims to understand the following drivers –

 - Competencies and capabilities – Does the target company has competencies and capabilities to scale, for example – efficient sales staff to increase sales, efficient production department to match quality production of the increased sales, effective management to lead the company, etc.

 - Technologies – Technologies are as important as competencies and capabilities.
-The question asked is does the company have technology – manufacturing or otherwise, to scale rapidly or can update their current technology?
+The question asked is, does the company have the technology – manufacturing or otherwise, to scale rapidly, or can it update its current technology?

 Potential is an operational driver that can make or break the buying decision.
 By definition, the potential is a mix of latent qualities or abilities of the target company that may develop and lead to success in the future.
-During an M&A transaction, the acquirer is looking for future success, thus the potential of the target company is very important.
-Potential comes from following two drivers –
+During an M&A transaction, the acquirer is looking for future success.
+Thus the potential of the target company is very important.
+Potential comes from the following two drivers –

 - Rationalization – This driver considers if the acquirer can restructure some operations in the target company.
 That can result in significant cost reduction.
 Reduction in cost directly leads to competitive advantage.